 Investments - Investments are stated at fair value (see note 3).
 Whenever available, quotations from organized securities exchanges are used as the basis for fair value.
 For investments not traded on organized exchanges, fair value estimates are provided by investment managers.
 Real estate held for investment is recorded at estimated fair value based on appraisals or other reliable documentation.
-During 2016, the University reclassified two properties that were held in property, plant and equipment to investments on the accompanying statement of financial position as the properties were considered to be investment properties and not used for the purpose of University operations.
-The real estate investments transferred through these transactions had a fair value of \$5,934 with a cost basis of \$1,839.
-The resulting gain of \$4,095 from the write-up to fair value is included in other investment income in the accompanying statement of activities.

 Alternative investments are investments for which there is no readily determinable published value.
 The University has made a change in their investment strategy to liquidate the alternative investment portfolio as liquidity becomes available.
-It is our current strategy to have a balanced portfolio of equities, fixed assets and real estate.
+It is the University's current strategy to have a balanced portfolio of equities, fixed assets and real estate.